 Similarly, your kids may have looked really cute in all of those outfits you’ve kept from when they were little, but it may be time to say a reluctant goodbye to them (the outfits, not the kids!).
 Keeping one or two is fine, but a whole box is surely unnecessary, and the stress saved with the newfound space will be well worth the compromise.

+Whether you’re adding reflective touches to your home with a traditional mirror, a stainless steel splash back, a reflective surface or even a shiny chrome tap or light switch, the more such touches you add, the larger your home will feel.
+Whilewe’re on the subject of reflective surfaces, you might also want to give your windows some TLC, as these are the main source of natural light, and natural light is well-known for creating the feel of more space.
 With that being said, you can also simply clean your windows and watch your whole room become much more spacious-looking.
 Dirty windows will distract the eye and block light from entering your home, so you should be sure to clean the glass both inside and out.
 UVPC windowscan be cleaned by opening the window as far as possible, so that you can remove any built-up dirt in every alcove, including the hinge.
 For cleaning the actual pane, use a bucket of warm soapy water and a soft sponge.

 When it comes to dressing the window, you should avoidskimpy curtains.
 A thick material will not only make the curtain look more expensive, but will also conceal the windows and light better when necessary.

 If you’re really stuck for space, opt for two-in-one storage solutions.
 Theottoman boasts many uses and can be used as a footrest, coffee table or even extra seating, so buying one with under-lid storage is highly recommended for those who are pushed for space.
 You can stash blankets, books and games in one – in short, whatever you feel necessary.